Back to California

 Class 1 Electric Bicycle

-An electric bicycle that helps you pedal but stops helping when it reaches 16 miles per hour.
+A bicycle with a motor that helps when you pedal but stops helping once it reaches the speed of 16 miles per hour.

 Cargo Electric Bicycle